gyng/book/articles/geotag/geotag.md

 # Guide to geotagging photos with Google location history and exiftool

 I use Google Photos to upload selected photos taken on vacation, and very much like how it links to Google Maps.
-Indeed, the ability to record where I took a photo is a nice perk to have.

-And as much as I like my dedicated camera, it has rubbish UX for geotagging photos!
-While it does have an on-board geotagging feature, that requires a paired wireless connection to an app installed on my phone.
-Not only does this setup gobble up battery on both the camera and the phone, it also denies my phone of a wireless connection (useful while travelling).
+And, as much as I like my dedicated camera, it has *rubbish* UX for geotagging photos.
+The on-board geotagging feature requires a paired wireless connection to an app installed on my phone.
+I then have to turn on the wireless hotspot on my camera and have my phone connect to it.
+Not only does this suck up battery on both camera and phone, it also denies my phone of a wireless connection!

-So, to tag my photos, I've been doing the following
+So, to tag my photos, I've been doing the following instead

 1. Leave location tracking on my Android phone active
 2. Set my camera's clock to UTC